entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - Davis *et al*.
 (2012): "This character is not equivalent the ‘superpositional’ character state used by Hanke & Wilson (2004).
 More precisely, it refers to the classic mode of acanthodian scale growth depicted in texts from Moy-Thomas & Miles (1971) onwards, and exemplified by *Acanthodes* and *Nostolepis* (shown again by Burrow & Turner 2010).
 Thus *Brochoadmones* (and similar taxa) coded by Hanke & Wilson (2004) and Burrow & Turner (2010) as sharing the same general superpositional mode of flank scale growth, is here coded as different (mid-sagittal sections of scales shown in Hanke & Wilson 2006)."

 > - Dearden *et al*.
 (2021): "As Miles (1973) observed, the flank scales of *Dobunnacanthus* gen. nov. are ornamented with anteroposteriorly aligned ridges (Fig. 13C, D).
 These appear to be very similar to the scales of *Vernicomacanthus*, with their laterally apposed odontodes.
 However, because the internal structure of the scales is not preserved, it is impossible to definitively diagnose this."
+> - The coding of *Eosteus* is 0.
 36. Body scales with peg-and-socket articulation: (0) absent; (1) present.

 > Gardiner (1984); Coates (1999); Brazeau (2009); Davis *et al*.
 (2012), Character 10; Choo *et al*.
 (2017), Character 9; King *et al*.
 (2017), Character 487; Castiello (2018), Character 476; Zhu Y. *et al*.
 (2022), Character 37; Brazeau *et al*.
 (2023), Character 492.

 > - The coding of *Entelognathus primordialis* is changed from 0 to 1 based on new data.
 The coding of *Gogonasus andrewsae* is changed from 0 to 1 (Long *et al*., 1997 Fig.51).
+> - The coding of *Eosteus* is ?, the detail of the scale morphology is obscure.
 37. Peg on rhomboid scale: (0) longer than wide (narrow); (1) wider than long (broad).

 > Zhu  *et al*.
 (2009, Character 139), and references therein; Zhu *et al*.
 (2013), Character 143; Giles *et al*.
 (2015), Character 19; Choo *et al*.
 (2017), Character 138; King *et al*.
 (2017), Character 492; Castiello (2018), Character 477; Zhu Y. *et al*.
 (2022), Character 38; Brazeau *et al*.
 (2023), Character 497.

 > - The coding of *Entelognathus primordialis* is changed from unapplicable to 1 based on new data (Cui et al., 2023).
+> - The coding of *Eosteus* is ?, the detail of the scale morphology is obscure.
 38. Body scale profile: (0) distinct crown and base demarcated by a constriction (neck); (1) flattened.

 > Hanke & Wilson (2004); Brazeau (2009); Davis *et al*.
 (2012), Character 11; Choo *et al*.
 (2017), Character 10; King *et al*.
 (2017), Character 488; Castiello (2018), Character 478; Zhu Y. *et al*.
 (2022), Character 39; Brazeau *et al*.
 (2023), Character 493.
+> - The coding of *Eosteus* is 1.

 39. Body scales with bulging base: (0) absent; (1) present.

 > Brazeau (2009); Davis *et al*.
 (2012), Character 12; Choo *et al*.
 (2017), Character 11; King *et al*.
 (2017), Character 489; Castiello (2018), Character 479; Zhu Y. *et al*.
 (2022), Character 40; Brazeau *et al*.
 (2023), Character 494.

 > - The coding of *Climatius reticulatus* is changed from 0 to 1 (Burrow *et al*., 2015 Fig.5Q).
+> - The coding of *Eosteus* is 0.

 40. Body scales with flattened base: (0) absent; (1) present.